EQAR/deqar-docs/docs/data_submission.md

 ### Report Activity

 A single activity must be assigned to each report.
 Activities are selected from the agency's pre-defined list of activities and should be provided as a DEQAR value (as either a string value or a DEQAR activity ID).
-Optionally an agency may choose to provide local identifiers for its own activities; before these can be used for submission, these identifiers should be assigned through the agency record in the administrative interface.
+Optionally an agency may choose to provide local identifiers for its own activities; before these can be used for submission, these identifiers should be assigned through the agency record in the administrative interface (see [Role of Standards and Identifiers: Other Identifiers](architecture_data_model.md#other-identifiers).
 If both elements are submitted for a single report, then the DEQAR value will be used by the system.

 - **Activity(\*)** (<code>activity</code>; conditionally required; string)
 A DEQAR activity value may be provided as an activity name or DEQAR activity ID for each report.
 The activity is used to validate the structure of submitted report data.